Chiang Mai Maker Party at ICCRF 2017

 Chiang Mai Maker Club was founded with the philosophy to draw people with different talents together and let them exchange and share knowledge with one another to eventually work together on a single project in which the diverse talents are exploited.
 This way, 1+1 does not always equal to 2, but the result would be, instead, a multiplication of different abilities.
 It also allows the parties involved to learn new things in a shorter period of time especially when comparing to doing it on their own.

-While the usual education such as university studies incubate us with a specialized and an in-depth knowledge and capability on specific field, there should be certain mechanics to unite different group of people from various fields to work together.
+While the usual education such as university studies incubate us with a specialized and an in-depth knowledge and capability on specific fields, there should be certain mechanics to unite different groups of people from various fields to work together.

-When it comes to learning together at a place like Chiang Mai Maker Club, it is unsurprising that the invention created from such learning session does not sustain.
-In other word, the invention just break down which is different from other personal invention which is usually well kept and maintained.
-This also goes together with what our clubs always says; “there is only two kinds of work here; ‘the work on process’ and ‘the used to be good’ one”.
+When it comes to learning together at a place like Chiang Mai Maker Club, it is unsurprising that the invention created from such a learning session does not sustain.
+In other word, the invention just breaks down which is different from other personal inventions which are usually well kept and maintained.
+This also goes together with what our club always says; “there is only two kinds of work here: ‘the work on process’ and ‘the used to be good one”.